Hubby vs. Wifey vs. Friends #19: Lightning Magic Man

 "It worked," Yancy panted, a manic glint in his eye.
 "For two seconds and forty-three milliseconds, it worked.
 I knew it would.
 Here's the paperwork-" he threw a small, pristine stack onto Ransen's desk, "to approve the next step in testing."

 Ransen was silent for a moment.
 "What happened after those 2.43 seconds?" he asked slowly.

 Yancy ran his fingers impatiently through his already-mussed hair.
 "Does it matter?
 It worked for longer than the parameters to move it to the next step.
 I'm telling you, Ransen, this is it!"

-Ransen looked doubtfully at the other man's wild eyes and kneaded his pants against his thighs.
+Ransen looked doubtfully at the other man's wild eyes and kneaded his impeccably pressed pin-striped trousers against his thighs.
 "What happened, Yance?"
 His voice was low and quiet.